 Charmin Lindholdm graduated from SDSU with an MA in Communication, Interaction Studies.
 She taught introductory communication classes (public speaking, hybrid) at SDSU and debate at SD City college.
 She returned from Peace Corps service in June 2006 and really enjoys the luxury of 24 hour running water and electricity!
 Ms. Lindholm is a Court Appointed Special Advocate (CASA) for foster youth in the San Diego County.
 She currently teaches public speaking, Comm 203.

 Justine Marzoni recently completed her MA in Communication Studies at San Francisco State University.
-An alumna of University of San Diego, she has returned to be a part of the Communication Studies department as an instructor.
+An alumna of University of San Diego, she has returned to be a part of the Communication Studies department as an instructor in Fall 2013.
 Marzoni is interested in both media studies and gender studies.
 She has conducted research focusing on female comedians’ performance of gender and sexuality, as well the use of humor as a subversive tool.
 Marzoni currently teaches Introduction to Human Communication.

 Office: Camino Hall 121A

 Office Hours: Tues./Thurs.: 2:30 - 3:45 p.m.; and by appointment.

 T. O’Rourke began teaching at USD in 2008, after working more than 25 years in the marketing communication field.
 While earning a Master of Arts in Communication Studies at San Diego State University, he conducted groundbreaking research in the area of American funerary participation, and was recognized with the International Communication Association award for instruction excellence.
 In addition to teaching college courses on public speaking, interpersonal communication, and small group interaction, T O’Rourke facilitates communication training for corporate and non-profit clients, and speaks nationally on funeral consumer issues.